YSEALI Academic Fellows Program

 Fellows are expected to fully participate in the academic program.
 They should attend all lectures and organized activities, and complete assigned readings.

-Under no circumstances are Fellows allowed to arrive in the U.S. prior to the start date of the Institute or remain in the U.S. after its end date.
-Similarly, Fellows will not be permitted to leave the Institute to visit relatives or friends while in the U.S. If a relative or friend wishes to visit them, it will be addressed on a case by case basis, in consultation with the program officer and the host institution.
+Under no circumstances are Fellows allowed to arrive in the U.S. prior to the start date of the program or remain in the U.S. after its end date.
+Similarly, Fellows will not be permitted to leave the program to visit relatives or friends while in the U.S. If a relative or friend wishes to visit them, it will be addressed on a case by case basis, in consultation with the program officer and the host institution.

 Violations of program rules, host institution rules, or local, state or federal laws can be grounds for immediate dismissal from the program.